drbean/edit/jeffreykuo/send_editing_Final_send.md

 improvement in surface
 quality metric inspection technology is the big challenge it now faces.

-In this study, the effects of jerks on the performance of five-axis synchronous high-speed CNC ball nose end mills on a freeform turbine mold were investigated.
+In this study, the effects of jerk on the performance of five-axis synchronous high-speed CNC ball nose end mills on a freeform turbine mold were investigated.
 The relationships of characteristics of the images of 14 jerk-cluster finished workpieces with the different jerk setting values were established, allowing surface texture